checkmobi/checkmobi-php/README.md

 checkmobi-php
 =================

-# Updating from 1.1
+# Upgrading from 1.1

-Starting from version 1.2 the API changed as follow:
+Starting with version 1.2 the API changed as follow:

 - All requests will return a response of `CheckMobiResponse` type instead of an array.
 - `CheckMobiRest` constructor now receives as a second parameter an array of additional options.